+ Terrific 3D rendered graphics for use in-game and the cinematic cutscenes

 Music - Vagrant Story Review

 There are some moments where there is a lack of music, or its just a simple, subdued theme at low volume, but this effective too.
+The clanging of swords, or an enemy lurking is not drowned out by necessary music, but combat is rightly backed by some thrilling themes.

 Gameplay - Vagrant Story Review

 Gameplay is where Vagrant Story really makes its mark.
 The basic gameplay, when not engaged with an enemy has Ashley running and jumping while solving simple puzzles.
 Most of these puzzles revolve around pushing, pulling, stacking and destroying boxes in attempts to scale a high wall.
 The meat of the game is spent fighting enemies.
-While not entirely a real-time battle system, it is decidedly not turn based.
+While the combat is not entirely a real-time battle system, it is decidedly not turn based.
 First, there is no party to be controlled, Ashley Riot is the only concern.
-There are no specific battle screens, either, enemies are seen and engaged in real-time.
+There are no specific battle screens either, enemies are seen and engaged in real-time.
 Once an enemy is in sight however, Ashley is able to click to open up a sphere which represents the range of his attacks.
 This range is dependent upon the weapon that is equipped.
 For example a crossbow has a larger sphere grid and thus range, than a sword, it's fairly common sense.
 Once the battle sphere is initiated you have a choice of targets such as either arm, leg, torso or head which each have a different success rate based on equipped weapons, the armor of the foe and even positioning in relation to the enemy.
 Once the target is chosen, you immediately attack.
 When the attack is complete you can reopen the battle sphere and do it again as fast as your fingers will let you.
 Sometimes, and obviously the enemy will beat you to the punch and get an attack in themselves.
 Besides attacking, magic and items such as healing can be used too.
 It's all very fluid.

 Attacks can also be strung together using timed button presses, called chains, but never can the same button in a row be used, and all attacks bring different timing.
 This keeps the player completely engaged in each fight.
 While defending, these button presses can limit damage or counter spells, which are all very useful and based on the user's skill at reading the attacks and timing the button press.
 The caveat to being successful with chains is raising your Risk Meter.
 The higher the Risk Meter, the harder it becomes to land attacks.
 The Risk Meter rises when enemies are engaged over a long period of time or when there are too many chain actions in a row, especially when they don't result in defeating said enemy.
 This can be one of the most frustrating parts of the game because as the Risk Meter rises the less successful each attack becomes.
 However there are items that decrease the Risk Meter, but they aren't as prevalent as maybe they need to be.